Lumbar Disk Replacement

 You will have an IV line put into a vein in your hand or arm through which an anesthetic

 is given.
-The medicine will put you into a deep sleep and keep you from feeling pain
+The medicine will put you into a deep sleep.
+It will keep you from feeling

 A team of surgeons (usually a vascular surgeon and an orthopedic or neurosurgeon)